-Federal Solar Tax Credit
+- Federal Solar Tax Credit

-State Tax Credits
+- State Tax Credits

-Local Solar Incentives
+- Local Solar Incentives

-Sales Tax Exempt
+- Sales Tax Exempt

-Property Tax Exempt
+- Property Tax Exempt

 Incentives will help reduce the cost and in many cases offset the cost of the roof replacement.
 Thus making the two home improvement projects in one a fairly easy decision.

-What is the cost of a Timberline Solar ES roof?
+What is the Cost of a Timberline Solar ES Roof?

 As you can see, there are many factors that'll impact the cost of a new solar energy roof.
 It would be nearly impossible for us to provide you with an exact cost without knowing all of the factors.
-So to be fair, we will provide you with the average cost of a Timberline Solar roof installed on a fairy simple roof of a 2000 to 2500 square foot house.
+So to be fair, we will provide you with the average cost of a Timberline Solar roof installed on a fairly simple roof of a 2000 to 2500 square foot house.
 Fair?

 You can expect the average cost of a solar roof system to be between $35,000 and $40,000.
 That’s before deducting any incentives previously mentioned.
 By applying the 26% federal tax incentive alone, it'd reduce the average cost to between $25,900 and $29,600.

 Keep in mind, that the average price we’re providing is for a complete solar roof system.
 This includes a complete roof replacement.
-Which means installing the new Timberline Solar HD asphalt shingles and installing enough of the new Timberline Energy Shingles to produce 7 KW of electricity.
+This means installing the new Timberline Solar HD asphalt shingles and installing enough of the new Timberline Energy Shingles to produce 7 KW of electricity.
 Two home improvement projects in one.

-Let’s go over some of the other benefits of the new GAF integrated solar shingle roof.
+Let’s go over some of the other benefits of the new GAF-integrated solar shingle roof.

 Here's a list of what we believe may be the top 5 benefits of choosing the new GAF Timberline Solar roofing system for your home.

-Substantially reduce your monthly energy bill.
+- Substantially reduce your monthly energy bill.

 Now that you have an idea of what the cost will be to turn your roof into an energy-producing asset.
 You’re probably ready to hire a contractor to start the process.
 But remember the numbers we provided are only an average cost.
 The final price will be determined after your local GAF Master Elite Contractor performs the onsite inspection.

 Our family here at RoofCrafters Roofing has helped thousands of families over the past 3 decades.
-Not only by providing high-quality materials and 25 year workmanship warranties.
+Not only by providing high-quality materials and 25-year workmanship warranties.
 But we’ve also helped by educating them about the roofing industry.
 And by guiding them to make the best decisions for protecting their families for many years to come.